-- Create a Threat Hazard Identification and Risk Assessment (THIRA) or a Security Vulnerability Analysis (SVA) to review systems, infrastructure, and building design. - Consider these questions: - 1.
-Are responders familiar with the campus and campus floor plans? - 2.
-What types of access control do buildings have on campus? - 3.
-Is there a full-time security presence? - 4.
+- Create a Threat Hazard Identification and Risk Assessment (THIRA) or a Security Vulnerability Analysis (SVA) to review systems, infrastructure, and building design. - Consider these questions:

+1. Are responders familiar with the school or have access to the floor plans of the impacted area?

+2. What types of access control do school buildings have?

+3. Is there a full-time security presence?4.
 Is a notification system in place to immediately notify the community?